Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/surviving-modern-warfare.md

 ### Artillery

 The US Army calls this the "King of Battle".
 That stems from the fact that artillery is the greatest producer of casualties, not just soldiers.
-It's armored vehicles, too, even in the Ukraine War.
+It's armored vehicles, too.
 But that is not the main benefit of artillery.
 The large casualty production is the mechanism that affects one's enemy and the execution of the enemy's plan matters.

 While it can require a relatively large expenditure of ammunition and take considerable time to annihilate a unit employing artillery, the large number of immediate casualties inflicted on a unit with the initial rounds can degrade the target unit's effectiveness.
 In some cases, take it entirely out of the fight for a period ranging from minutes to days (requiring replacements to be assigned).